Are you an essential oils newbie?

 Diffusing is the most popular use for essential oils, because many of their properties can be activated simply by breathing them in.
 Not sure what to diffuse?
 Recently Tahlia posted some basic essential oils for beginners, and this is a great starting place for oils newbies as she talks about a number of oils that come in most starter kits (depending on the brand, some oils may have different names).

 Roller tops make topical application of oils a breeze.
 Prior to ordering my roller tops, I would drop some oil on my finger before applying it – meaning precious oils were inevitably being washed away when I washed my hands.
 With roller tops, you can apply your oils directly to where they need to go; back of the neck, temples, feet, base of the spine, etc – they make it a lot easier!

-Roller tops are affordable, and the size is universal for the two major Essential Oils brands (Young Living and DoTerra).
-For me, this is handy as I have switched brands since starting out, and I can use my roller tops with my original starter kit oils (I still have a couple left!) and any new oils I order.
+Roller tops are very affordable, and the size is universal for the two major Essential Oils brands (Young Living and DoTerra), so you can buy them from either company.
+For me, this is handy as I have oils from both brands, and I can use my roller tops interchangeably.

-And though I haven’t tried them myself, you can actually grab purpose-built roller bottles on Amazon.
-I am obsessed with these super affordable, totally stunning rainbow bottles and would legit buy them if they shipped to Australia.
+And though I haven’t tried them myself, you can actually grab purpose-built roller bottles on Amazon and Etsy.
+I am obsessed with these super affordable, totally stunning rainbow bottles and would buy loads of them if they shipped to Australia.

 When it comes to afflictions and problems, from acne to dirty counter tops, the popular saying goes “There’s an oil for that!”
 Likewise, when it comes to essential oils storage and other uses, I can promise you “There’s an accessory for that!”
 Here are some of my favourites: